Robert Colt's Interview

-The person who’s had the most profound impact on my life and all the work I do today is Stephen Wolinsky, the founder of Quantum Psychology and author of over 18 books.
-Words will never do justice to the love and gratitude I feel for him.
-Among many things I've learned from Stephen, he taught me something that I wish I had known when I was training, but it helped me in retrospect.
-While what he said was in regard to spiritual teachers I knew it could be applied to all teachers.
-He said there’s two key things that a teacher has to have.
+An influence outside of acting was Stephen Wolinsky, the founder of Quantum Psychology and author of over 18 books.
+One of the key things I learned from him was that there's two key things that a teacher has to have.
 One is, ‘can they teach?’
 Not all teachers can teach.
 The second most important thing is, 'can they teach me?’
-They have to be able to teach and they have to be the right fit.
+They have to be able to teach and they have to be the right fit for you.

-That connection was made for me when I coached with Harold Guskin.
-While I had gotten valuable contributions from all my previous teachers it wasn’t the right fit that Stephen Wolinsky describes.
+That connection of teacher and fit was made for me when I coached with Harold Guskin.
+While I had gotten valuable contributions from all my previous teachers it wasn’t that "right" fit.
 Harold was that right fit.
 We were just so in sync with one another.
 When I went to Harold Guskin it was the first time in my life that I felt respected and empowered at the deepest level as an actor.
 He did it immediately.
 You could feel Harold’s love for actors.
 After my first session with him he looked at me and said, “You should be working all the time.”
 The confidence that instilled in me I could feel in my bones.
 He planted a seed that day in his apartment on Jane street and the game changed for me.
 In working with Harold I realized the power of what I call “the genuine response” which would eventually go on to be a cornerstone of my classes amongst other things I later developed.

 With some of the teachers I had before Harold, I felt there was a push for results.
 They weren’t 100% honest.
 They'd say ‘this is not about results,’ but that wasn’t true.
 Underneath, and not that far underneath, it was conscious: “you gotta get those results.”
 That never worked for me.
 I was ready to unlearn all that I had learned and Harold was the right fit for me in empowering that.